GuusKemperman/GuusKemperman.github.io/_projects/rts-3D.md

 ![](/img/projects/y1/blockb/ProceduralUnits.png)

-I designed the turret's and unit's behavior to be completely independent from one another, which allows each unit to have a variable number of turrets.
+I designed the turret's and unit's behavior to be completely independent of one another, which allows each unit to have a variable number of turrets.